-When you subscribe to this course, you’ll also get my eBook, Be The Expert, and a personal branding PDF to help you write a personal brand statement and create an authentic brand identity.
+When you subscribe to this course, you’ll also get my eBook, Be The Expert, and a personal branding worksheet PDF to help you write a personal brand statement and create an authentic brand identity.

 I also interviewed 11 experts who are well-known authors, coaches, speakers and CEOs to understand their personal branding process.

-Their creative personal branding examples and personal branding tips will help cut short your learning curve so you can start building a personal brand much faster than most experts who had to learn through trial and error.
+Their creative personal branding examples and effective personal branding tips will help cut short your learning curve so you can start building a personal brand much faster than most experts who had to learn through trial and error.

 11 Personal Branding Examples Of Experts Building A Brand Online